AugurProject/augur/docs/dev-local-node.md

 ## augur middleware

-Since we are using local contracts we need to make sure all repositories are looking at the same dependencies, we're going to use npm link to help us out.
+Since we are using local contracts we need to make sure all repositories are looking at the same dependencies, we're going to use yarn link to help us out.

 ### augur.js

 The helper scripts live in augur.js, both augur-node and augur (ui) repositories rely on augur.js.
 It needs to be built and linked.

+NOTE -- intentionally `npm i` here, as `yarn` has exhibited issues.

     npm i;
-    npm run build;
+    yarn build;
-    npm link;
+    yarn link;

 ### augur-node

-We will see ENDPOINT_HTTP and ENDPOINT_WS often it tells augur-node or augur.js scripts where to connect, make sure to npm link augur.js
+We will see ENDPOINT_HTTP and ENDPOINT_WS often it tells augur-node or augur.js scripts where to connect, make sure to yarn link augur.js

     cd augur-node
-    npm link augur.js
+    yarn link augur.js
-    npm run rebuild && ENDPOINT_HTTP=http://127.0.0.1:47624 ENDPOINT_WS=ws://127.0.0.1:47625 npm run start
+    yarn run rebuild && ENDPOINT_HTTP=http://127.0.0.1:47624 ENDPOINT_WS=ws://127.0.0.1:47625 yarn run start

 ### augur (ui)